alastria/alastria-platform-TO_BE_UPDATED/README.md

 # Alastria Platform information

+Please go to the wiki in this Github: [Alastria Core Platform]

 1. [PLATFORM REQUIREMENTS](Requirements/Platform-requirements.md): requirements for a country blockchain network
 2. [REFERENCE ARCHITECTURE](Requirements/Reference-architecture.md): to help discussions around network items
 3. [ALASTRIA QUORUM NODES](https://github.com/alastria/alastria-node): how to install and connect Validator and Regular nodes to ALastria Testnet